 In theory, virtually any complaint can be treated with acupuncture because in Chinese medicine, all illnesses are seen as due to some disharmony.

-Treatment focuses on the constitutional imbalances, rather than simply addressing specific syndromes, which is often the case in conventional Western medicine.
+One of the main advantages of acupuncture is that the treatment focuses on constitutional imbalances, rather than simply addressing specific syndromes, which is often the case in conventional Western medicine.

-This is not an inclusive list, but acupuncture can help you if you suffer from:
+This is not an inclusive list, but here are some more advantages of acupuncture can help you if you suffer from:

 - Headaches and migraines

 - Respiratory illnesses, including asthma and bronchitis